Warming Up Your IP Addresses Automatically

 - Each day, send more messages.

-- Over the course of about one month, ramp up to the full sending rate.
+- Over the course of a month, ramp up to the full sending rate.

-- Start sending to email lists that have clearly opted in to receiving emails.
-This helps ensure that the recipients will not mark it as spam or flagged it as unwanted.
+- Start sending to clean email lists that have opted into receiving emails.
+This helps ensure that the recipients will not mark it as spam or flag it as unwanted.

-- Follow all of the other normal best practices for good email delivery (e.g., good content, good lists, SPF and DKIM records in place, etc.)
+- Follow all the other best practices for good email delivery (e.g., good content, good lists, SPF and DKIM records in place, etc.)

 Many people are anxious to get that first huge email blast off ASAP, but unless the IP address is adequately warmed up, those messages won’t land in the recipients’ inboxes.
 Furthermore, the server’s reputation will be damaged and will take longer to recover and properly warm up.